neutrinoceros/gpgi/README.md

 A **G**eneric **P**article + **G**rid data **I**nterface

-This small Python library implements fundamental grid deposition algorithms to analyse grid + particle datasets, with an emphasize on performance.
-Core algorithms are writen as Cython extensions.
+This small Python library implements fundamental grid deposition algorithms to analyse (rectilinear) grid + particle datasets, with an emphasize on performance.
+Core algorithms are implemented as Cython extensions.
 ### Installation

 ```shell